JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 However, we also have some intersting findings:

-**Somtimes, when diminishing the precision of weight quantization can potentially enhance the network's generalization capabilities to a certain extent**:
+**Somtimes, diminishing the precision of weight quantization can potentially enhance the network's generalization capabilities to a certain extent**:

 <img src="../../imgs/3_2_1.png" width=600>